 Putting it all together

-Individuals can be described in a formulaic way by listing race, then sexual preference, then disability, then gender.
+Individuals can be described in a formulaic way by listing race, than sexual preference, then disability, then gender.
 Cis gender means that someone identifies with the gender they were assigned at birth, trans means that someone identifies with a gender different from the one they were assigned at birth.
 A person might identify as a White, Straight, Able-bodied, Cis-gendered Male or another person could be described as a South Asian, Bisexual, Able-bodied, Cis-gendered Female.
 A person will never identify as BIPOC or LGBTQIA+.
 However the person who identifies as South Asian, Bisexual, Able-bodied, Cis-gendered Female would be included in both BIPOC and LGBTQIA+ political designation.